Add to your order

 AI-generated from the text of customer reviews

-Customers like the value for money of the product.
-They mention it's a great watch for daily activities and an awesome watch for teens.
-Some say the software for lap swimming needs work.
+Customers are satisfied with the quality of the wearable computer.
+They mention it's a great watch for daily activities, an awesome watch for a teen, and an excellent multi-sport watch.

 "...It is definitely a commendable watch if you don't mind the large design...."
 Read more